AnthonyByansi/TimeShift-Analytics/README.md

 # TimeShift Analytics

 TimeShift Analytics is a repository for time series analysis projects that aims to provide insights and predictions from time-based data.
 This repository contains various time series analysis projects that are aimed at solving real-world problems.
-The repository is designed to be a resource for data scientists, researchers, and developers who are interested in time series analysis.
+The repository is designed to be a resource for data scientists, researchers, and developers, finance, energy, or weather forecasting who are interested in time series analysis.
+With this tool, you can analyze your data to make predictions, detect patterns, and ultimately make informed decisions.

 ## Table of Contents